Sawbridgeworth Cricket Club

 An early picture taken at Pishiobury Park c.
 1900

 In 1897 the club reverted back to its dark blue colours and original name of Sawbridgeworth Cricket Club, still playing at the northern edge of Pishiobury Park.
 It was in 1897 that Harry Boatman commenced a run of eleven consecutive years as club captain.
 Since that era, the office of club captain has been held more widely, a statement more of the changes in the general environment in which the game is played, than a reflection upon the club and the game of cricket in particular.
 Sawbridgeworth won the West Essex District League Championship in 1900, playing against teams such as Elsenham, Harlow, Stansted and Takeley.
 Other clubs to show on fixture cards at this time were Epping, Hoddesdon, Hockerill and Burnt Mill.
+In 1909 Stuart C. Grant took a lease on Hatters Croft (the renamed Roselands) and the adjacent Town Fields ground and he allowed cricket to resume on its old pitch that year up until the Great War.

 Players gather in front of Sir Walter Lawrence's newly built clubhouse on Saturday May 3rd 1930.
 This match, against Matching Green, was one of Harry Boatman's last.

-At approximately the same time, the club received considerable help from Sir Walter Lawrence, an eminent businessman in the field of construction and house building (he owned the Sawbridgeworth Joinery Works) and who from 1934 presented the Lawrence Trophy for the fastest First Class hundred of the season, still awarded each year.
+A few years later, the club received considerable help from Sir Walter Lawrence, an eminent businessman in the field of construction and house building (he owned the Sawbridgeworth Joinery Works) and who from 1934 presented the Lawrence Trophy for the fastest First Class hundred of the season, still awarded each year.
 Sir Walter was Club President throughout the 1930s.
 His son, Pat Lawrence, whilst Club Captain, donated the Captain's Cup in 1936, which is awarded annually to the player who has shown the most special distinction in the field of play.

 Sir Walter's Lawrence's interest in the cricket club was of benefit in establishing the first pavilion here at Town Fields in 1930.
 His company built the pavilion (which is now part of the changing rooms) for the sum of £300; Sir Walter personally matching the funds actually raised by the club membership.
 It contained two rooms each 12 feet by 8 feet for the two teams to change in, plus a main room 20 feet by 12 feet to provide "teas and sustenance" for the players.
 Sir Walter had his own ground, at Hyde Hall, to which he invited many eminent invitation XIs to play against his own side.